Bumblebee202111/doubean-public/README.md

 Incoming features, libraries and bug fixes \(roughly in chronological order\)

-Note new release is coming soon but not today because the development is slow and I don't like to increment of app version without adding useful features
+Note new release is coming soon but not today because the development is slow and I don't like to increment app version without adding useful features

 * \[GroupFragment\]Update fetching \(methods\) and preloading to prepare for new features, bring back state saving for various views and maybe help decoupling DoubanService
+* SnackbarUtils from todo app
-* \[GroupsHomeFragment\]Show groupFollowed / saved posts with group info
+* \[GroupsHomeFragment\]Show groupFollow / saved posts with group info
 * \[GroupFragment\]\[GroupPostFragment\]Open in browser/Douban app
 * \[GroupsHomeFragment\]Add "groups of the day" list
 * \[GroupFragment\]Adjust when to hide/show toolbar